Digressive/Network-Device-Status-Monitor/README.md

 -Subject
 ```

-The email subject that the email should have.
+The subject line that the email should have.
 Encapulate with single or double quotes.

 ``` txt
 -SendTo
 ```

-The e-mail address the log should be sent to.
+The email address the report should be sent to.

 ``` txt
 -From
 ```

-The from address the log should be sent from.
+The from address the report should be sent from.

 ``` txt
 -Smtp